-Best Brake System 101: Rotors Pads
+Best Brake Upgrades 101: Rotors & Pads

 By Richard Fong

 There’s no point in being able to go if you can’t stop.
-While an engine provides motility to a car, the braking system is what brings your vehicle to a stop.
-Typical brake systems are hydraulic and include a pedal, master cylinder, hydraulic lines, calipers, rotors and pads.
-The braking system is not only an important performance element, it’s also an imperative for safety and the safe operation of a vehicle.
+While an engine provides locomotion to a car, the braking system is what brings your vehicle to a stop.
+The average automotive brake system is hydraulic and typically consists of the pedal assembly, vacuum booster, master cylinder, hydraulic lines, calipers, rotors and pads – and of course, on nearly all modern vehicles, an Anti-Lock Brake System module and pressure tank.

 Bring Back the Friction

-(Common OEM Material)
+Organic (Common OEM Material)

 Pros: Less aggressive rotor wear, decent initial bite, manageable brake dust generation